On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited

-The multi-task loss is used which is defined as follows:
+Indirect regression is a simpler way to avoid boundary problems.
+The multi-task loss is defined as follows:

-where $N$ indicates the number of anchors, $obj_{n}$ is a binary value ($obj_{n}=1$ for foreground and $obj_{n}=0$ for background, no regression for background). $v_{*j}^{'}$ denotes the predicted offset vectors, $v_{*j}$ is the targets vector of ground-truth. $\theta_{n}$, $\theta_{n}^{'}$ denote the label and predict of angle respectively. $t_{n}$ represents the label of object, $p_{n}$ is the probability distribution of various classes calculated by Sigmoid function.
-The hyper-parameter $\lambda_{1}$, $\lambda_{2}$, $\lambda_{3}$ control the trade-off and are set to $\{1,0.5,1\}$ by default.
-The classification loss $L_{cls}$ and $L_{CSL}$ is focal loss \cite{lin2017focal} or sigmoid cross-entropy loss depend on detector.
+where $N$ and $N_{pos}$ indicate the total number of samples and positive samples, respectively. $t_{n}^{'}$ denotes the predicted vectors, $t_{n}$ is the targets vector of ground truth. $\theta_{n}$ and $\theta_{n}^{'}$ denote the label and prediction of angle, respectively. $\varepsilon_{gt}$ and $\varepsilon_{pred}$ represent the theoretical angle error and the predicted angle error. $h_{n}$ and $h_{n}^{'}$ represent the head of ground truth and prediction bounding box, respectively. $l_{n}$ represents the label of object, $p_{n}$ is the probability distribution of various classes calculated by sigmoid function.
+The hyper-parameter $\lambda_{k}$ ($k=1,2,..5$) control the trade-off and are set to $\{1,0.5,20,0.1,1\}$ by default.
+The classification loss $L_{cls}$, $L_{head}$ and $L_{angle\_cls}$ are focal loss \cite{lin2017focal} or sigmoid cross-entropy loss depends on the detector.
 The regression loss $L_{reg}$ is smooth L1 loss as used in \cite{girshick2015fast}.